 - Garam masala

-What recipes can I use this marinated and baked tofu in?
+Recipes to use this marinated and baked tofu

 - Palak Paneer

 - Tofu Cubes in a Black Pepper Curry Sauce